LLNL/HPC-Tutorials/mpi/what_is_mpi.md

 MPI  *addresses the message-passing parallel programming model*: data is moved from the address space of one process to that of another process through cooperative operations on each process.

-Simply stated, the goal of the Message Passing Interface is to provide a widely used standard for writing message passing programs.
+The goal of the Message Passing Interface is to provide a widely used standard for writing message passing programs.
 The interface attempts to be:

 - Practical
 - Portable
 - Efficient
 - Flexible

-The MPI standard has gone through a number of revisions, with the most recent version being MPI-4.x (
+The MPI standard has gone through a number of revisions, with the most recent version being MPI-5.0 (This tutorial will be focused on MPI 4.2, the version widely available on LC systems)

 Interface specifications have been defined for C and Fortran90 language bindings: